8ta4/say/README.md

 > How do I switch mics?
 (Planned)

 To switch mics, set up a hideaway.

+1. Hit `⌘ + ,`

+2. Click `Add the current network as a hideaway`

 If you're not in a hideaway, `say` will try to use an external mic to cut down on background noise.

 > Which mic does this tool use in a hideaway?
 (Planned)